michaelwybraniec/deepsee/docs/architecture.md

 This document describes the planned architecture for the Task Tracker application, based on:
 - The assignment in `docs/requirements.md`
 - The structured view in `docs/technical-specs.md`
+- Technology choices documented in `docs/technology.md`

 Where this document goes beyond those files, items are clearly marked as **Design Choice**.
+For specific technology, library, and version decisions, see `docs/technology.md`.

 ---